9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 #### Collision resolution strategies

+As discussed, a collision must happen anyway when there are $m$ slots and $u$ items to insert into the slots, where $u > m$, due to the pigeonhole principle.
+Here are the strategies to resolve the collision.

+**1. Separate chaining.**
+- Easiest technique to resolve this problem.
+- Whenever there is a collision, append the new data to a linked list (called a bucket) allocated to that specific index of the array.
-**1. Chaining.** It is the easiest technique to resolve this problem.
-Whenever there is a collision, store them a linked list.
-A node in the linked list would contain the original key and value.
-The hashcode will be used to iterate through a linked list that corresponds to the key.
+- A node in the linked list would contain the original key and value.
+- The hashcode will be used to iterate through a linked list that corresponds to the key.

 The structure may be better described with TypeScript:

 ```ts
 interface KeyValNode<T> {